Art of Korea Exhibit Tour

 Recently, I went to the Los Angeles County Museum of Art and visited their exhibition on the Art of Korea.
 First, I must say that although I have lived in Los Angeles for more than fifteen years I have never been to the museum.
 I don’t know why, but I always feel as though I have to go to another state or country to appreciate artistic contributions.

-The LACMA museum has over 100,000 artworks ranging from the Early Middle Ages to present day.
+The LACMA museum has over 100,000 artworks ranging from the Early Middle Ages to the present day.
 Tip: Don’t forget to grab a free map to view the museum layout and download the museum’s mobile app to listen to commentary regarding selected artworks.

 I went into level one of the Ahmanson Building and viewed the Mike Kaplan Collection and the Art of the Pacific.